 There are hundreds of terpenes naturally produced in cannabis plants, but some are particularly abundant.
 The six most dominant or common ones found in retail cannabis products are described and characterized below.

 Limonene, a terpene also found in lemon and citrus essential oils, is the second most widely distributed terpene in nature.
 When consumed, limonene typically creates uplifting and energizing feelings.
 Cannabis researchers believe these effects may be caused by the agonist effects limonene has on our body’s serotonin receptors.
-Developing research suggests the promise of the naturally-occurring compound’s application in symptom relief for those with gastrointestinal issues.
-You can find some limonene-dominant strains at the dispensary, such as Wedding Cake, MAC, and Do-Si-Dos.
+Developing research suggests the promise of the naturally occurring chemical compound’s application in symptom relief for those with gastrointestinal issues.
+You can find some limonene-dominant strains at the dispensary, such as Sour Diesel, Wedding Cake, MAC, and Do-Si-Dos.

 Myrcene is the terpene most frequently found in cannabis.
 It is also naturally produced in hops, thyme, mango, and lemongrass.
 Most strains found in dispensaries contain myrcene as the dominant terpene.
 This terpene is often described as earthy and herbal.
-Strains like Cherry Pie, OG Kush, Green Crack, and Blue Dream often contain myrcene as the most dominant and abundant terpene.
+Strains like Cherry Pie, OG Kush, Green Crack, Sour Diesel, and Blue Dream often contain myrcene as the most dominant and abundant terpene.
 When consumed, myrcene interacts with the body’s chemical receptors and the opiate system to produce pain-relieving effects as one of its potential therapeutic properties.

 The Lesser-Known Cannabis Terpenes